 I am generally professional about keeping up with blog posts.
-However, this summer I missed July since I had a mishap that 001resulted in a broken vertebrae.
+However, this summer I missed July since I had a mishap that resulted in a broken vertebrae.
 No blog posts showed up on their own.
 No writing was done by my computer.
 That month was just a blur.
 August has been a marathon of proofreading, both by me and also two of my friends who ferret out typos with enthusiasm.
 I have great proofreaders!

 Now, Five Star Publishing has the final copy of Marry in Haste, the second of the Endurance mysteries.
 They also have some corrections to work on before printing.
 This mystery can be pre-ordered here, right now, if you want a hardcover, or you can wait until it is actually out to order it online in hardcover or e-book on its launch date, November 16, 2016.